theQRL/documentation/docs/API/wallet-api.md

 ### Grpc Bash Tools

-Accessing the Grpc commands using a basic linux command line can be accomplished using a 3rd party tool.
+Accessing the Grpc commands using a basic Linux command line can be accomplished using a 3rd party tool.
 For this guide we are using a [tool called `grpcurl`](https://github.com/fullstorydev/grpcurl)

 :::info
 From the [gRPCurl Docs](https://github.com/fullstorydev/grpcurl#grpcurl):